 An introduction to selected topics in psychology focusing on concepts and methods used by psychologists.
-Topics may include gerontology, neuropsychology, cognitive psychology, states of consciousness, and writings of major psychological theorists.
-Directed by a faculty member having specific competence in the topic under study.
-May be repeated for credit as long as the topic is different.
-Prerequisite: PSY 1004.
-IV
+Topics may include gerontology, neuropsychology, cognitive psychology, states of consciousness, and writings of major

 PSY 2304 Evolutionary Psychology

 An examination of the contribution of evolutionary history to human behavior.
 Evaluates the extent to which current behavioral phenomena can be explained by human evolution, by current cultural trends, or by a combination of the two, and explores the role that ideology plays in interpreting behavior.
 Prerequisite: PSY 1004.
 IV